KSaunders98/graphics_2/readme.txt

 and to make the good guys move faster when clicked, and the bad guys move slower when clicked.
 Thus, when the user clicks in the window, I process the selection and depending on what was selected, perform an action.
 If a tree or food drop is selected, I do nothing, as that location is not available for a drop.
 If a good guy is selected, I speed it up for a period of time.
 If a bad guy is selected, I slow it down for a period of time.
+If no object is selected, the player has clicked an open space and therefore a drop will be made at that location.

     While the user can use selection to perform actions in the game, the good guys and bad guys are performing a different kind of selection themselves continuously.
 The units (good guys and bad guys) continuously wander randomly around the game,